History of William Shatner in Timeline

 1992: Death of Ann Shatner

-In 1992, Ann (Garmaise) Shatner, William Shatner's mother, passed away.
+In 1992, Ann Shatner (née Garmaise), William Shatner's mother, passed away.

-1992: MTV Movie Awards Performance
+1992: MTV Movie Awards performance

 In 1992, William Shatner performed versions of the five nominees in the Best Song from a Movie category at the MTV Movie Awards.

-1993: Star Trek Memories memoir
+1993: Star Trek Memories Memoir

-In 1993, James Doohan declined to be interviewed by Shatner for his first memoir, Star Trek Memories.
+In 1993, James Doohan declined to be interviewed by William Shatner for his first memoir, Star Trek Memories.

 Star Trek Memories